-Cyber criminals who are 'phishing' send out fake emails, texts and voice messages in the hopes of luring someone into disclosing passwords or financial information.
-The messages can be sent by email (phishing), SMS text (SMiShing) or voice mail (vishing, with business accounts targeted six times more frequently than personal ones.
+The fraudulent practice of sending messages purporting to be from reputable organizations to have the recipient reveal passwords or financial information.
+The messages can be sent by email (phishing), SMS text (SMiShing) or voice mail (vishing), with business accounts targeted six times more frequently than personal ones.